Requirements & Application

 - Fill out the application form with all signatures.
 Please list your BYU-I e-mail address as that is the main means of communication.

-- Submit the following to the Humanities Department, TAY 240, Rexburg ID 83460-1525 or FAX to (208) 496-4343 before October 26th: A completed and signed application form, the Assumption of Risk and Release agreement, and the Letter of Intent.
+- Submit the following to the Humanities Department, TAY 240, Rexburg ID 83460-1525 or email to email@example.com before October 24th: A completed and signed application form, the Assumption of Risk and Release agreement, and the Letter of Intent.

-Notification letters will be sent to applicants about a week after the application deadline by means of their BYU-I e-mail address and in written form.
+Notification letters will be sent to applicants about a week after the application deadline by means of their BYU-I e-mail address.
 Students that are accepted and those invited to be on the waiting list must respond to the invitation as directed.
 Vacancies resulting from engagements, illness, or economic downturns occur annually and are filled with students on the waiting list.

 By November 10th students accepted to the program must notify the Humanities Department in writing (e-mail) of their commitment to join the travel-study program and pay a $300 nonrefundable deposit at the Cashier's office.
 We will assume that applicants who do not meet this deadline no longer desire to participate in the program and their space will be awarded to someone on the waiting list.